Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 1. Use the lever on the quick disconnect of your compressor to open the line.

 [Render] Image of valve on filter outlet turning from closed position to open position.
+Image for illustration purposes only.
 (atc_assembly_air-valve.jpg)

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.35.22 PM.png>)